The number of people living full or part-time in RVs is growing by leaps and bounds every year.

 This especially comes in handy when the weather turns bad.

-If it’s too hot, too cold, too humid, too rainy, or too dry then all you have to do is pack up and drive somewhere else.
+If it’s too hot, too cold, too humid, too rainy, or too dry then all you have to do is pack up and drive somewhere else like the southwest.

 Or would you rather spend 30 minutes cleaning your RV and move on to more exciting activities?